media-wizard/ProgramingExperiments/LockFreeMultiThreadApp/Readme.md

 # Lock Free MultiThread App

 Protecting the shared resources is a nightmare in the multi-threaded programming.
-This design eliminates sharing the resources across threads.
+This design eliminates the need of sharing the resources across threads.

 Here, each thread is associated with a task runner.
-Each threads can **PostTask** or PostDelayedTask to the other threads.
+Each threads can **PostTask** or **PostDelayedTask** to the other threads.

 eg: